Marcelobbr/thesis/README.md

 sudo apt update
 pip install jupyter
 ```
-Then go to your worspace folder with .ipynb files  and initialize jupyter notebook by typing:
+Then go to your workspace folder with .ipynb files  and initialize jupyter notebook by typing:
 ```sh
 cd <your/folder/name>
 jupyter notebook